-TNR stands for Trap-Neuter-Release.
+TNR stands for Trap-Neuter-Return.
 TNR, supported by leading national animal welfare organizations, is the most humane and effective method of controlling the free-roaming cat overpopulation crisis facing virtually every city, town, and rural community in the country.
 TNR involves trapping the cat, having it spayed/neutered, vaccinated for rabies, left ear-tipped (the universal sign that a community cat has been sterilized and vaccinated), and returned it to its territory.

 - Trap: Use a safe, humane, live animal trap.
 They can be purchased online or at any big box home improvement store for around $50.